MicrosoftDocs/sql-docs/docs/relational-databases/backup-restore/schedule-database-backup-operation-ssms.md

 ## Manually create SQL Server Agent jobs

-Alternately, you can create and schedule your own backup jobs using SQL Server Agent.
+Alternatively, you can create and schedule your own backup jobs using SQL Server Agent.
 For more information, see [Create Jobs](/sql/ssms/agent/create-jobs) and [Schedule a Job](/sql/ssms/agent/schedule-a-job).

 ## See also